Richard C. Tolman: Early life and education

+Scientific career

 In 1912, he conceived of the concept of relativistic mass, writing that "the expression $m_0 \left(1 - \frac{v^2}{c^2} \right)^{-1/2}$ is best suited for the mass of a moving body."

+During the First World War, Tolman served in the Chemical Warfare Service, attaining the rank of Major.
+When the war ended, he continued working for the government for some years, researching nitrogen fixation.

 In a 1916 experiment with Thomas Dale Stewart, Tolman demonstrated that electricity consists of electrons flowing through a metallic conductor.
 A by-product of this experiment was a measured value of the mass of the electron.
-Overall, however, he was primarily known as a theorist.
+This early work sparked Tolman's interest in chemical kinetics and statistical mechanics.
+Tolman and his collaborators at the Fixed Nitrogen Research Laboratory at the University of California thanked the government for enabling them to conduct fundamental research that had little immediate relevance to their assigned project, writing that "such a liberal policy is of great importance in maintaining a proper scientific attitude on the part of the staff of a research laboratory."

 Tolman was a member of the Technical Alliance in 1919, a forerunner of the Technocracy movement where he helped conduct an energy survey analyzing the possibility of applying science to social and industrial affairs.

 Tolman was elected a Fellow of the American Academy of Arts and Sciences in 1922.
-The same year, he joined the faculty of the California Institute of Technology, where he became professor of physical chemistry and mathematical physics and later dean of the graduate school.
+The same year, he joined the faculty of the California Institute of Technology, where he became professor of physical chemistry and mathematical physics and later Dean of Graduate Studies.
 One of Tolman's early students at Caltech was the theoretical chemist Linus Pauling, to whom Tolman taught the old quantum theory.
+Tolman was elected to the National Academy of Sciences of the United States in 1923.
+His years at Caltech were his most productive.

 In 1927, Tolman published a text on statistical mechanics whose background was the old quantum theory of Max Planck, Niels Bohr and Arnold Sommerfeld.
+Tolman was elected to the American Philosophical Society in 1932.
 In 1938, he published a new detailed work that covered the application of statistical mechanics to classical and quantum systems.
-It was the standard work on the subject for many years and remains of interest today.
+In his work on the subject, Tolman built heavily upon the key contributions of Ludwig Boltzmann, J. Willard Gibbs, Paul and Tatyana Ehrenfest.